rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-15-Colorization-Insight_1.md

 ![T2 MR Brain Images.
 From: Colorization and Automated Segmentation of Human T2 MR Brain Images for Characterization of Soft Tissues](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/post-colorization-insight-example2.png)

-# Evolution

-## Pure Hand Colorization

-Hand colorization is laborious and time consuming.
-The first film colorization methods were hand done by individuals.
-Now, some artists are still using mannual colorization method to colorize old pictures.
-In Reddit, there are still some popular colorization forums, such as [Colorization](https://www.reddit.com/r/Colorization/) and [ColorizedHistory](https://www.reddit.com/r/ColorizedHistory/).

-For example, in order to colorize a still image an artist typically begins by segmenting the image into regions, and then proceeds to assign a color to each region.
-Thus, the artist is often left with the task of manually delineating complicated boundaries between regions.
-Colorization of movies requires, in addition, tracking regions across the frames of a shot.
-Existing tracking algorithms typically fail to robustly track non-rigid regions, again requiring massive user intervention in the process. [^1]

-It is worth mentioning that even though this is a labor intensive job and very expensive in making videos, the hand colorization can give the best colorization effect than any other (semi-)automatic techniques.

-## Semi-automatic Colorization

-Unfortunately, automatic segmentation algorithms often fail to correctly identify fuzzy or complex region boundaries,such as the boundary between a subject’s hair and her face.

-$$
-R_{\mu \nu} - {1 \over 2}g_{\mu \nu}\,R + g_{\mu \nu} \Lambda
-= {8 \pi G \over c^4} T_{\mu \nu}
-$$

 ### Reference